 Personal ambition reinforced professional conviction.
 Ludendorff’s increasingly open coveting of Erich von Falkenhayn’s post as chief of the General Staff earned him widespread enmity among his colleagues and, in 1915, relegation to the sidelines as chief of staff to a mired German-Austrian army operating in a secondary theater.

 But eventually, Falkenhayn proved the author of his own downfall when he launched the attack against Verdun in January 1916.
-Combined with the Allied offensive on the Somme six months later, the result was the kind of attritional war that Germany had little chance of winning.
+Combined with the Allied offensive at the Battle of the Somme six months later, the result was the kind of attritional war that Germany had little chance of winning.

 On August 29, 1916, Hindenburg was appointed chief of the General Staff with Ludendorff as his deputy.
 It was clear where the real power rested: Ludendorff was responsible for developing and enacting the Hindenburg Program, designed to put what remained of Germany’s human and material resources entirely at the service of the war effort.
 Ludendorff took the lead in overhauling the army’s tactical doctrines.
 Going in person to the front to discover what was going wrong, he sponsored a system of flexible defense that took heavy toll of the French and the British armies in 1917.
 Ludendorff also played an active part in German politics.
 His involvement was facilitated by the inability of Kaiser Wilhelm II to fulfill the role of a pivot figure, above the everyday frictions between soldiers and statesmen, and by the fierce rivalry among the political parties, which prevented the emergence of any effective civilian rival.
 In July 1917, Chancellor Theobald von Bethmann-Hollweg was dismissed.
 His nondescript successors did little but dance to Ludendorff’s piping.